 For dogs in Singapore, vaccines for Canine Parvovirus, Canine Distemper and Canine Adenovirus (Hepatitis) are considered core vaccines.

-Canine VacciCheck Antibody Test is now available to measure the amount of antibodies present for these 3 diseases.
-The test results would help determine if your dog requires additional vaccination.
+Canine VacciCheck Antibody Test is now available to measure the antibody levels in your dogs’ blood to determine if they require additional vaccination.

 1st Dot: Positive Reference Control